versolearning/meteor-factory/README.md

 # meteor-factory

-A factory package that simplifies the creation of data for tests or for generating fixtures.
+A package for creating test data or for generating fixtures.

 ## Examples